 So, book your accommodations in advance

 I’m a last-minute-night-before kind of hotel booker.
-Unfortunately, this way caused me to spend more than I wanted to, stay in places or rooms that I didn’t want, and change hotels often.
+Unfortunately, this way caused me to spend more than I wanted to.
+I also ended up having to change hotels often.

 I recommend booking at least 2 weeks beforehand.
 A month if you can.